cvisco/eslint-plugin-requirejs/docs/rules/no-function-define.md

 ## When Not To Use It

-If you want to use simple definition functions with no dependency list, then it is safe to disable this rule.
+If you want to use simple definition functions with no dependency array, then it is safe to disable this rule.

 ## Further Reading